website security

 A private investigator is used in two ways, relating to mental injury claims.
 The first way is direct observation of a claimant, the second is by inquiries into other surrounding circumstances.

-For surveillance this may be for cases where a person claims depression, but there is information they are setting themselves up in business, and spending their weekends fishing, or where a person claims they are so traumatised that they can't drive, but still drive themselves to the pub of a Friday night, and drop the kids off to school each day, whilst their partner works full time.
+For private investigator surveillance is evidence gathering by direct observation.
+This may be for cases where a person claims depression, but there is information they are setting themselves up in business, and spending their weekends fishing, or where a person claims they are so traumatised that they can't drive, but still drive themselves to the pub of a Friday night, and drop the kids off to school each day, whilst their partner works full time.
 Each case is different, and in each case you are comparing the claimed restrictions with the displayed activity of the claimant.

 For investigating other circumstances it may be that there is something in a persons history that is actually the trigger for the matter.
 It may also be that the real driver of the depression, or behaviour, is relationship related, and is being reflected in the workplace.
 For some a 'mental injury' claim can be bought on by disciplinary actions in the workplace, rumours that the person job is at risk, or the business is going under and the claimant wish to extend their income in what they view as a 'victimless' crime or something they are 'entitled' to.